pegasus-web/age-gate/README.md

 		cookieExpiry: 365,
 		windowResizeThreshold: 100,
 		delayBeforeOpenGate: 750,
-		// Only used in Birthday AgeGate
+		// Only used in Birthday Age Gate
-		soclalNetworks : {
-			networks: {
+		socialNetworks: {
 			nameOfSocialNetworkInHelloJs: 'clientIdFromSocialNetwork'
-			},
-			redirect_url: '/url/of/a/page'
 		}
 	};
 </script>